Eliott Dupuy

 6. Set up a G Suite account

-7. Build a simple, fundamental website
+7. Create a basic, foundational website

 8. Get some business cards